 - Enjoy the beaches.
 All beaches in Hawaii are free and Kauai has it’s share of some wonderful beaches.
 Poipu Beach is one of the best on the island.
 Lydgate State Park is a long beach that is usually very calm and great for families.
 Ke’e Beach is a far west as you can go along the North Shore and we saw some monk seals just hanging out.
 Great place to relax after a long hike along the Na Pali Coast.

 - Check out some waterfalls– Wailua and Opaeka’a Falls are two that you can drive to and are pretty close to the road.

-- Check out the Hanapepe Art Nites on Friday nites from 6-9pm.
+- Browse through Hanapepe Art Nites on Friday nites from 6-9pm.
 Explore some of the galleries and enjoy some local cuisine as you stroll the streets of historic Hanapepe Town.

 - Check out some of Kauai’s cherished sites like Menehune Fishpond

 - Drive up to the Kilauea National Wildlife Refuge on the east coast of the North Shore.
 There is a small entrance free to get into the wildlife refuge but you can see the light house and some breathtaking views of the north shore completely for free from the parking area and along the coast.

 When My Vacation Lady plan’s our client’s vacation or honeymoon to Hawaii, we offer lots and lots of information on how to save money once you’re in the islands, including driving tours, great beaches and restaurant recommendations that won’t break the bank.
 As a Hawaii Destination Specialist, we can help plan your dream getaway to the islands!